Koh Samui Thailand Continued

 The male Hin Tan rock formation.

 We walked to the far southern end of the beach today.
-At the very end of our walk we discovered the Hin Ta & Hin Yai rocks.
-These rock formations seem, when viewed from certain angles, to look like male and female genitalia.
-They cause enough interest to support a whole tourist street and of course a bar.
+At the very end of our walk, we discovered the Hin Ta & Hin Yai rocks.
+These rock formations, when viewed from certain angles, look like male and female genitalia.
+They draw enough interest to support a whole tourist street and, of course, a bar.

-We have come across some really bizarre spelling of English signs in Egypt, Japan, and now Thailand.
-Here is a shot of Julia considering the relexing massage.
+We have come across some really bizarre spellings of English signs in Egypt, Japan, and now Thailand.
+Here is a shot of Julia considering the "relexing" massage.

 Today Julia and I made a resolution to lose 10 pounds.
 I guess the motivation has been wandering around without many clothes on.
-Your stark nakedness can be a compelling motivator about matters of body weight.
+Your stark nakedness can be a compelling motivator when it comes to matters of body weight.
 Anyway, I will keep you posted on how successful we are in this endeavor.

-I hate to sound insensitive but it is extremely interesting listening to English as-a-second language speakers communicating to each other in their form of English.
-Sometimes it is funny and other times extremely painful but the good news is that they are trying to speak English.
-This is good news for me as it is the only language I know, and just barely at that.
+I hate to sound insensitive, but it is extremely interesting listening to English-as-a-second-language speakers communicating with each other in their version of English.
+Sometimes it is funny, and other times extremely painful, but the good news is that they are trying to speak English.
+This is good news for me, as it is the only language I know — and just barely at that.

 Monday, March 10, 2008

 We finally figured out what the whole fireworks thing is.
-Last night we had dinner on the beach and ate exquisite fresh steamed snapper and blue lipped mussels.
-While drifting away on a wine, wave, and surf high a man came walking up the beach selling fireworks.
-So if you paid the fellow he would launch a rather large and menacing looking skyrocket for you so you could go "oow, arr" and everyone trying to sleep would be disturbed; we resisted the temptation.
+Last night we had dinner on the beach and ate exquisite fresh steamed snapper and blue-lipped mussels.
+While drifting away on a wine, wave, and surf high, a man came walking up the beach selling fireworks.
+So if you paid the fellow, he would launch a rather large and menacing-looking skyrocket for you, so you could go "ooh, ahh" and everyone trying to sleep would be disturbed.
+We resisted the temptation.

-We went for a long walk on the streets around Lamai Beach area today.
-The weather has gotten hotter, the wind has died down, and the rain only falls in short bursts now, this all adds up to feeling hotter.
+We went for a long walk on the streets around the Lamai Beach area today.
+The weather has gotten hotter, the wind has died down, and the rain only falls in short bursts now, which all adds up to feeling even hotter.

-After the market we found a little shop that offered Thai cooking lessons.
-We went in and met the owner.
-He is a leathery skinned man with very good English skills.
-He explained the whole process and we could not resist, as we both really like Thai food, so we signed up for a lesson.
+After the market, we found a little shop that offered Thai cooking lessons.
+We went in and met the owner, a leathery-skinned man with very good English skills.
+He explained the whole process, and we couldn't resist, as we both really like Thai food, so we signed up for a lesson.

 Tuesday, March 11, 2008

 Up at 6:00am today so we could make our 7:00am transport for SCUBA diving.
-Finally the weather had cleared up enough to allow us to do it.
-It was a short car trip to the port and then an hour and a half cruse on a very fast dive boat to Koh Tao which is a little island north of Koh Samui.
+Finally, the weather had cleared up enough to allow us to do it.
+It was a short car trip to the port and then an hour-and-a-half cruise on a very fast dive boat to Koh Tao, which is a little island north of Koh Samui.

 Boat Ride Video

-Once there we dropped of the beginner divers and headed out to a dive spot call the Pinnacles.
-The Pinnacles were another 15 minutes from Koh Tao out in the open water.
+Once there, we dropped off the beginner divers and headed out to a dive spot called the Pinnacles.
+The Pinnacles were another 15 minutes from Koh Tao, out in the open water.

 SCUBA Video